Sherpa-Cash/gitbook/README.md

 Sherpa Cash is a fully decentralized protocol for private transactions based on zkSNARKS.
 Our protocol is basically a proxy between the sender and receiver to keep transactions private and anonymous.
 It is also a fork of Tornado Cash.
 The project and team are formed by engineers from established Avalanche DeFi projects.

+Sherpa Cash is also proud to be the first privacy solution on Avalanche.

 ### The goal of Sherpa Cash

 Private transactions are an essential building block for a robust DeFi ecosystem.
 Avalanche is still in its early days and no privacy protocol currently exists for it.